 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 San Juan, Puerto Rico is one of my absolute favorite cities.
-The beaches, the food, the culture … all of these thing make this lively city a special place that I've returned to again and again!
+The beaches, the food, the culture ... all of these thing make this lively city a special place that I've returned to again and again!

 With balmy temps year round, it's basically the perfect warm weather destination.
 Plus, it's sooo easy to get there, and there's no passport needed if you're a U.S. citizen.